 Rabies is a disease humans may get from being bitten by an animal infected with the rabies virus.
 Rabies has been recognized for over 4,000 years.
 Yet, despite great advances in diagnosing and preventing it, today rabies is almost always deadly in humans who contract it and do not receive treatment.

 Rabies can be totally prevented with appropriate treatment.
 You must recognize the exposure and promptly get appropriate medical care before you develop the symptoms of rabies.

-Human rabies is quite rare in the United States.
-Yet in some areas of the world (for example, Southeast Asia, Africa, and Latin America), human rabies is much more common.
-About 55,000 people worldwide die from rabies each year, with the majority of deaths occurring in Africa and Asia.
-Worldwide, the majority of human rabies cases involve bites from rabid dogs, although this is extremely rare in the U.S., where wild animals such as raccoons and bats being the primary source of exposure.
+- While human rabies is quite rare in the United States, in some areas of the world (for example, Southeast Asia, the Middle East, Africa, and Latin America), it is much more common.
+Worldwide, the majority of human rabies cases involve bites from rabid dogs, although this is extremely rare in the U.S., where wild animals such as raccoons and bats are the primary source of exposure.

-Wild animals, rather than domestic animals, accounted for 92% of reported cases of rabies in 2010.
+- Wild animals, rather than domestic animals, accounted for most reported cases of rabies in 2010.